 Understanding this section depends on understanding the 'Timezones' section.To understand the timestamptz data type, and converting its values to/from plain timestamp values, you need to understand what the Timezones and UTC offsets section explains.

 The plain timestamp data type and the timestamptz data type are cousins.
 But there are critical differences:

 - Both a plain timestamp datum and a timestamptz datum have the identical internal representation.
-You can picture it as the real number of seconds (with microsecond precision) from a reference moment (12:00 on 1-Jan-1970).
+You can picture it as the real number of seconds (with microsecond precision) from a reference moment (12:00 on 1-Jan-1970, UTC).
 The extract(epoch from t) function, where t is either a plain timestamp value or a timestamptz value, returns this number.
 Moreover, the result is independent of the session's current TimeZone setting for both of these data types.
-(See the demonstration below.)
+(See the subsection Interpretation and statement of the rules below.)

 - The difference is in the metadata that describes the datum: each knows which kind it is.
 And the difference is significant when a datum is recorded or read back.

 You need a clear understanding of the differences so that you can make the appropriate choice between these two data types according to the use case.

 You need a very good reason to prefer plain 'timestamp' to 'timestamptz'.

 You should definitely consider timestamptz to be your default choice for a persistent representation.
 And you should be able to write down a clear account of your reasoning when you decide that plain timestamp is the better choice in the present application design context.